gagneurlab/Manuscript_Avsec_Bioinformatics_2017/README.md

 ## Spline transformation paper

 **Disclaimer:** I'm in the process of porting the code from my research repository and haven't tested the whole pipeline end-to-end.
+I will also provide the intermediary raw files soon.

 BioArxiv link here: ....